w3c/mathml/docs/accessibility.md

 The goal of providing a subject area is to provide context so that defaults change.
 The goal of providing a role is to specify which pattern should be used among the possible pattern matches.
 Given that pattern, speech can be generated.
 This can be viewed as two mappings:
 \\[
    \rm{MathML tree}
-     \;\overset{ \rm{role} }{ \longrightarrow }\;
+     \;\overset{ \rm{context\\role} }{ \longrightarrow }\;
    \rm{Semantic\ Meaning}
      \;\overset{ \rm{dictionary} }{ \longrightarrow }\;
    \rm{Text\ for\ Speech}
 \\]
-With a default or given role, the arguments (subtrees) are known (perhaps given by an xpath expression).
+With a default or given role, the arguments (subtrees) are known (perhaps given by an xpath expression or a CSS selector).
 A "dictionary" that takes the semantic name, args, and user preferences (language, disability, expertise, ...) is used to generate speech strings.
 Using the $\sin^{-1} x$ example, this is either recognized as an "inverse function" pattern or it is explicitly marked as such.
 This pattern has two args, so the semantics becomes `inverseFunction("sin", "x")` and a lookup might change this to the string "the inverse sin of x" or "sin inverse x" or something else.

 The mappings are not part of MathML but a group note will likely give some mapping from MathML to semantics.
 A dictionary to speech may also be included as a means to allow AT to more easily incorporate base level functionality.